steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 **File:** `src/lib/cache/degradation-state.ts`

 A lightweight global state module for tracking whether the server is serving stale/degraded data.
+Written by `cachedFetch` (§1.2) on every network response's `X-Degraded` header; read by `useServiceHealth` (§3.3), which merges it into the status that drives `DegradationBanner` (§3.4).

 | Function | Signature | Description |
 |----------|-----------|-------------|